mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 ## Becoming irreplaceable

-By Cal Newport from his book 'So Good They Can't Ignore You'):
+By Cal Newport from his book 'So Good They Can't Ignore You':

 Rules: